tarafard/car-evaluation-data-analysis/README.md

 # Car Eveluation Data Analysis Project

+The goal of my analysis is to evaluate car preferences and acceptance levels based on attributes like buying price, maintenance cost, number of doors, seating capacity, luggage space, and safety.
+I'll create dashboards to identify the most and least accepted car categories, investigate why some cars are rated as "non-acceptable," and highlight the safest 2-door cars ordered by price.
+Additionally, I'll explore other insights to provide a deeper understanding of user preferences and car evaluations.

 ### 1. Data Cleaning and Prepration

 I've imported the dataset to PostgreSQL database and cleaned that before visualization to deliver high-quality data to my BI tool.